KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Proofs of the Distribution-Dependent Bound of Theorem

 This time $T_0$ only depends on $K$ and $\Delta_a$; a closed-form upper bound on its value could be easily provided.
 With this definition, we already have that the sum of interest may be bounded by

 where for the second inequality, we assumed that $\delta \in (0,\mu^\star)$ is sufficiently small for

 to hold.
-Optional skipping (see Section~\ref{sec:optional}), using that the events $\bigl\{ A_{t+1} = a \pand N_a(t) = n \bigr\}$ are disjoint as $t$ varies, as already done between~\eqref{eq:optsampl-ddep-start} and~\eqref{eq:optsampl-ddep-end}, provides the upper bound where the second inequality is due to Hoeffding's inequality (in its non-maximal version, see Proposition~\ref{prop:hoeffding}).
+Optional skipping using that the events $\bigl\{ A_{t+1} = a \pand N_a(t) = n \bigr\}$ are disjoint as $t$ varies---see Section~\ref{sec:optional}, Example~\ref{ex:2:optsk} and see the treatment performed between~\eqref{eq:optsampl-ddep-start} and~\eqref{eq:optsampl-ddep-end}---provides the upper bound where the second inequality is due to Hoeffding's inequality (in its non-maximal version, see Proposition~\ref{prop:hoeffding}).
 A summary of the bound thus provided in this part is:

 where $T_0(\Delta_a,K)$ was defined in~\eqref{eq:defT0}.

 \emph{Part 4: Conclusion of the proof of Theorem~\ref{th:asymptoticanytime}.} Collecting all previous bounds and conditions, we proved that when $\delta \in (0,\mu^\star)$ is sufficiently small for